Blog

 Decolonising aid - from rhetoric to action

 There has been a lot of talk across the international development sector about the need to “decolonise” aid.
-Here our Director of Global Programmes explains how VSO has responded in both our internal practice as well as in our development programming.
+VSO's Director of Global Programmes explains how VSO has responded in both our internal practice as well as in our development programming.

 Children playing.
 Nyamasheke, Rwanda.